RemiBou/remibou.github.io/_posts/2020-5-24-Realtime-update-with-Blazor-WASM-SignalR-and-MediatR.md

 curl -X POST -d "" http://localhost:5000/home/increment
 ```

-## Sending notification from server to the client
+## Sending notifications from server to the client

-What I want to do is this : when some notification are send in MediatR, send them on the Hub.
-Then on the client receive those notification and pass them to the living component that subscribed to it.
+What I want to do is this : when some notifications are sent in MediatR: send them on the Hub.
+Then on the client receive those notification and pass them to the component that subscribed to it.

-First I need to send notification to the hub, so I change my hub like this
+First I need to send notifications to the hub, so I change my hub like this

 ```cs
 public class HubNotificationHandler : INotificationHandler<CounterIncremented>